SwaksharDeb/Investment-decession-making-with-reinforcement-learning/README.md

 1. Run any of the stock trader named file according to your chosen algorithm, module will be automatically imported.

 # Note
-Do not change the folder structure. you can also observ the average Q value and average reward at each episode in tensorboard and those tensorboard files are stored in runs file.
+Do not change the folder structure. you can also observ the average Q value and average reward at each episode in tensorboard and those tensorboard files are stored in runs folder.